 When it comes to putting the Agile manifesto in place, teams often choose specific methodologies to use alongside Agile.
 These could include Scrum, Kanban, extreme programming, crystal, or even Scrumban.
 That's because connecting Agile methodology with a more detailed approach produces a well-rounded project management philosophy and a tangible plan for delivering great work.

 Who should use it: The Agile framework can be used for just about any team.
 This is because the principle behind it is rather universal.
-The real trick is deciding which methodology to use with it.Try Agile software with Asana
+The real trick is deciding which methodology to use with it.Manage Agile teams with Asana

 What it is: The waterfall model is also a very popular framework.
 But unlike Agile, waterfall is an actual methodology that is rather straightforward.
 The waterfall methodology, also known as software development life cycle (SDLC), is a linear process in which work cascades down (similar to a waterfall) and is organized in sequential order.